iheartprinceville logo dark

 Kauai’s name has no particular historical meaning; however, through the legend of Hawaii loa, who is thought to have been the Polynesian founder of the Hawaiian island’s original inhabitants, “a favorite place around one’s neck” is suggested.
 According to legend, Kauai was the name of his favorite son, and a favorite place around one’s neck was (and perhaps still is) the universal place to carry one’s most beloved child.
 Despite the mystery behind Kauai’s proper name, an important part of Kauai’s History is in the preserving the ancient Hawaiian dialect, before it was extinct, which differs distinctly from current accepted Hawaiian language.

-European traders did not discover the islands until the late 1700s, when in 1778, James Cook found and called them the “Sandwich Isles” after one of Cook’s expedition sponsors.
-Kauai, though, remained relatively untouched by the traders in comparison to the other islands.
+European contact with the Hawaiian Islands began in the late 18th century, when Captain James Cook arrived in 1778, naming the islands the “Sandwich Isles” in honor of one of his expedition sponsors.
+However, Kauai remained relatively untouched by European traders compared to the other islands.
 This could be due to the fact the Kauai was the only island among the Hawaiian chain that resisted domination from the reign of King Kamehameha, who during his reign in the late 17th century to early 18th century had conquered and united the rest of the islands in the archipelago.

 1821 – King Kamehameha II takes a 42-day voyage to Kauai